zapidan/newsletter-hub/docs/TESTING_GUIDE.md

 The following issues have been addressed:
 1. Fixed `previousNewsletters.find is not a function` error
 2. Fixed newsletter list disappearing during optimistic updates
-3. Added complete toggleBookmark functionality
+3. Consolidated bookmark functionality into reading queue system
 4. Enhanced error handling and fallback states
 5. Improved loading states and user feedback